-As many of you may know this is our second time reviewing Closet Case’s adorable Jenny Overalls, and, we have to say, that the second impression is as good as the first!
-After seeing how adorable this pattern turned out with short overalls, we had to know what the full-length leg looked like!
+As many of you may know this is our second time reviewing Closet Core’s (formerly Closet Case) adorable Jenny Overalls, and, we have to say, that the second impression is as good as the first!
+After seeing how wonderfully this pattern turned out with short overalls, we had to know what the full-length leg looked like!

 The Function of Fashion

 As Bess modeled Bonnie’s garment masterpiece, for the first time, the room began to vibrate with envy.
 She looked SO.
 DANG.
 GOOD!
 Made in a size 12, Bonnie’s only fitting alteration was to take the hem up two inches.
 Bess gave an obligatory twirl, and all four women watching sucked in a collective breath as they tangibly wished that they had a pair just like them.
 Experiencing such a visceral rush of shared yearning has me pondering the root of our emotion.
 On the one hand, the desire seems uncomplicated.
 The Jenny Overalls are flattering, adorable, and even sexy – what’s not to want?!
 And yet, I find that beneath my simple attraction to the fashion of this garment, lies a more complicated attraction to its functionality.
 In other words, these overalls have pockets.
 Lots and lots of practical, useful, pockets!

 All Over These Overalls

 The evolution of function in the context of fashion is an important part of history and culture that is often overlooked.
 Personally, I don’t know a single woman who has not struggled with pocket size and functionality as it pertains to her purchased clothing.
 At the same time, I can’t count the number of times I have complimented a woman on her dress or skirt only only to have her excitedly respond, “Thanks!
 It has pockets!”